Search API Connector Documentation

 - Run as.
 By default, this will be set to "Any user", in which case triggers may run as any user who:

-- a) has Edit access to the sheet, and
+- has Edit access to the sheet,

-In some cases, you may wish to assign scheduled requests to a specific user, for example if only that user has authenticated an OAuth connection, or you want to split up requests between users to avoid hitting Google’s limits.
+In some cases, you may wish to assign scheduled requests to a specific user, for example if only that user has authenticated an OAuth connection, or you want to split up requests between users to avoid hitting Google's limits.
+The Run as list will show all users who have Edit access to the sheet.

 - Trigger name.
 Give your trigger a name.